lightstep/opentelemetry-examples/collector/couchdb/README.md

    ```

 ## Configuration
-The `collector.yml` file configures the OpenTelemetry Collector to collect metrics from CouchDB and export them to Lightstep.
+The `collector.yml` file configures the OpenTelemetry Collector to collect metrics from CouchDB and export them to Cloud Observability.
 The relevant parts of the configuration file are:

 - `receivers`: The `couchdb` receiver is configured to scrape metrics from the CouchDB instance running at `http://couchdb:5984`.
 The `username` and `password` fields are used to authenticate to the CouchDB instance.
 The `collection_interval` field specifies how often the metrics are collected.

-- `exporters`: The `otlp` exporter is used to send the collected metrics to Lightstep.
-The `endpoint` field specifies the Lightstep endpoint to send the metrics to, and the `headers` field is used to authenticate to Lightstep using your access token.
+- `exporters`: The `otlp` exporter is used to send the collected metrics to Cloud Observability.
+The `endpoint` field specifies the Cloud Observability endpoint to send the metrics to, and the `headers` field is used to authenticate to Cloud Observability using your access token.

 - `processors`: The `batch` processor is used to batch the collected metrics before exporting them.